 Days 5 and 6 | The Camargue

-Located in the axis of migration of birds from northern Europe to Africa, this area is also home to one of the main nesting sites for pink flamingos in France.
+Located on the axis of migration of birds from northern Europe to Africa, this area is also home to one of the main nesting sites for pink flamingos in France.
 But above all, the Camargue is an area for breeding Camargue horses and bulls!
 Here, bulls and horses live in semi-freedom, most often in herds, watched over by herdsmen on horseback.

 From Arles, take the road D570 to Les Saintes-Maries-de-la-Mer.
-Considered the capital of the Camargue, Les Saintes is a little corner of paradise, with beautiful beaches, wild nature, and some places of interest.
+Considered the capital of the Camargue, Les Saintes is a little corner of paradise with beautiful beaches, wild nature, and some places of interest.

 Day 7 | Aix-en-Provence

-For a unique stay in Aix-en-Provence, book a night at the Hotel des Augustins, a former 12th-century convent just off the famous Cours Mirabeau in the heart of the old town.
+For a unique stay in Aix-en-Provence, book a night at the Hotel des Augustins, a former 12th-century convent just off the famous Cours Mirabeau in the heart of the Old Town.
 The hotel features spacious rooms combining historic and modern features and a magnificent lobby.

 The list of fun things to do in Aix-en-Provence includes:

-- Stroll around the city center
+- Stroll around the Old Tour

 - A coffee break at Cours Mirabeau